FAQs

 • Our loved one was cremated.
 Do we still need to purchase a memorial?

 Cremation is only a different method of preparing an individual for eternal rest.
-As cremation grows in popularity, we would still like to encourage you to consider a traditional memorial for your loved one.
+As cremation grows in popularity, we would still like to encourage you to consider a traditional memorial gravestone for your loved one.
 Traditional memorials provide an important place for you to maintain your connection to your loved one and your memories.

 A cremation memorial can be a personal or family memorial located in a traditional cemetery setting.
 Even if the remains are not interred in the cemetery, the deceased's name can still be inscribed on a memorial and placed in the cemetery providing the family with a focus for their time of grieving and a place for future generations to visit.